hbisneto/FileSystemPro/README.md

 <details>
 <summary>Default Functions</summary>

+1. `create_directory(path, create_subdirs=True):`: This function is used to create a directory at the specified `path`.
+If `create_subdirs` is `True`, the function creates all intermediate-level directories needed to contain the leaf directory.
+If `create_subdirs` is `False`, the function will raise an error if the directory already exists or if any intermediate-level directories in the path do not exist.
+Default is **`True`**
+<br>If the directories already exist, it does nothing.

+2. `create_file(file_name, path, text)`: This function opens a file with the name `file_name` in the directory specified by `path` and writes the content of `text` into the file.

+3. `delete(path, recursive=False)`: This function is designed to delete a directory at a given `path`.
+<br>If `recursive` is set to `True`, the function will delete the directory and all its contents.
+If it’s `False`, the function will only delete the directory if it’s empty.
+Default is **`False`**.

+4. `enumerate_files(path)`: This function performs a depth-first traversal of the directory tree at the given path (after expanding any user home directory symbols).
+It returns a list of dictionaries containing the attributes of each file and directory in the tree.

+5. `get_files(path)`: This function takes a path as input (which can include wildcards), expands any user home directory symbols (`~`), and returns a list of dictionaries containing the attributes of each file or directory that matches the path.

-1. `get_facts(pathname)`: This function takes a file or directory path as input and returns a dictionary containing various attributes of the file or directory.
+6. `get_path_properties(pathname)`: This function takes a file or directory path as input and returns a dictionary containing various attributes of the file or directory.
 These attributes include the time of last modification, creation time, last access time, name, size, absolute path, parent directory, whether it's a directory or file or link, whether it exists, and its extension (if it's a file).

-2. `get_files(path)`: This function takes a path as input (which can include wildcards), expands any user home directory symbols (`~`), and returns a list of dictionaries containing the attributes of each file or directory that matches the path.

-3. `enumerate_files(path)`: This function performs a depth-first traversal of the directory tree at the given path (after expanding any user home directory symbols).
-It returns a list of dictionaries containing the attributes of each file and directory in the tree.

-4. `makedirs(path)`: This function attempts to create directories at the given path.
-If the directories already exist, it does nothing.

-5. `delete(path)`: This function deletes the file or directory at the given path.
-If the path is a directory, it removes the directory and all its contents.

-6. `store(path, value)`: This function writes the string `value` to a file at the given path.
-If the file doesn't exist, it creates it.
+7. `list_directories(path)`: This function returns a list of all the directories in a given directory.

+8. `list_files(path)`: This function returns a list of all the files in a given directory.

 </details>

 #